How to Safely Ease Back into In-Person Celebrations

 Concert, music festival, and fair season is quickly approaching.
 Spend a day at the local fair in your hometown this summer with your friends.
 We’ve all been missing live music and the energy these summer events bring with them.
 Some music festivals we’re excited to go to this year include Lollapalooza, Summerfest, The Governors Ball, and Outside Lands.
 Make sure to scan the lineups and snag a ticket if you see any of your favorite artists!

 Don’t forget to stay safe

-After what feels like countless months of social distancing, the slow transition back to in-person celebrations excites many of us.
+After what feels like countless years of social distancing, the slow transition back to in-person celebrations excites many of us.
 While you ease back in with these safe in-person celebration ideas this summer, remember that staying safe and healthy is your responsibility!
-Make sure to continue taking the appropriate safety protocols in order to stay safe while celebrating!
+Make sure to continue taking all appropriate safety protocols to protect yourself and others while still having fun 🙂